IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

 Parameters
 ----------

-  resource_group_id (False, str, None)
+  service_endpoints (False, str, None)
-    The resource group id
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

+  capacity (False, int, 1)
+    A number of blocks of throughput units.
+A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.

+  enable_cors (False, bool, True)
+    Boolean value to turn CORS on and off.

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

-  cors_config (False, list, None)
-    Configuration for CORS.

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

-  location (True, str, None)
-    (Required for new resource) The location where the instance available

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

-  tags (False, list, None)
-    None

   legacy_credentials (False, bool, False)